Why should a community consider applying to be considered to participate?

 Thriving Children, Families, and Communities Conference occurs annually in the fall.
 Day one is open to all members of the community and the state of Nebraska.
 Day two consists of members of the core team that network with other C4K communities and participate in targeted learning sessions.
 Communities can designate a limited amount of funds from the C4K community budget to attend.

-Elevate Conference, occurs annually, specific to early childhood professionals and providers operating a childcare business.
+Elevate Conference, which occurs annually, is specific to early childhood professionals and providers operating a childcare business.
 Early Childhood professionals in your community will be encouraged to attend with the limited financial support of funds from the C4K community budget.

 Nebraska Early Childhood Policy Leadership Academy is a non-partisan project focused on helping citizen-leaders better understand and inform early childhood policy in Nebraska.
 Communities will be asked to have at least two individuals apply when the academy is accepting applications.
 Selected participants will be expected to complete six in-person classes.
 The academy will reimburse participants for costs to attend classes.

-Fist Five Nebraska (FFN) is a partner of NC and C4K who engages the community to help make policy changes at the state level.
-First Five staff may attend meetings with C4K staff to learn about the community, their challenges, strengths, and needs.
+Fist Five Nebraska (FFN) is a partner of NC and C4K that engages the community to help make policy changes at the state level.
+First Five staff may attend meetings with C4K staff to learn about the community, its challenges, strengths, and needs.
 Upon request, FFN may potentially be available during the planning phase to engage key members of the community around the economic impact of quality early childhood care, and learning opportunities have on the community and more.

 Consultants to work one on one with communities are available via referral from C4K staff.
 Topic areas include; educational programming/learning environment, fundraising, business development, grants, loans, budgeting, and school and childcare partnerships.